When your Christmas budget is tight, it can be a challenge to find the joy in the season. But it doesn’t have to!

 Build your own coffee table book

 This one is especially suited to grandparents.
-Put together a collection of your favourite family photos and present them in the form of a coffee table book.
+Put together a collection of your favorite family photos and present them in the form of a coffee table book.

 Crafty folks can put their scrapbooking talents (and paper stockpile) to good use or jump on the computer if you’re more adept with digital formatting.

 There are also companies like Blurb where you can create a real coffee table book at a reasonable price.
 This option would be perfect if you are putting together a visual family history as you can print a book for each family member.

 Present your own artwork, use a photo or jump onto Pinterest and check out all the free printables that are widely available.